 With manual therapy, a therapeutic touch applied in a skilled fashion.Â This calms or facilitate sthe body's nervous system.Â Manual physical therapy often results in an immediate decrease in pain sensitivity, improved muscle function, and improved mobility.

 Patients with a variety of conditions can benefit from manual physical therapy.
-In fact, there is high-quality research that supports the use of manual physical therapy and exercise for the following conditions: low-back pain, spinal stenosis, neck pain, certain types of headaches, shoulder pain, ankle sprains, hip and knee osteoarthritis and elbow pain.
-In many cases, manual therapy combined with skilled instruction in therapeutic exercise by a physical therapist can produce rapid pain relief and improvement in function.
+In fact, there is high-quality research that supports the use of manual physical therapy and exercise for the following conditions: low-back pain, spinal stenosis, neck pain, certain types of headaches, shoulder pain, ankle sprains, hip and knee osteoarthritis, and elbow pain.
+In many cases, manual therapy combined with skilled instruction in an exercise program by a physical therapist can produce rapid pain relief and improvement in function.

 At BSR Physical Therapy, we specialize in manual physical therapy.
 Our physical therapists are either board certified or working towards board certification.
 We also have Fellows of Orthopaedic Manual Physical Therapy with more advanced clinical reasoning & specialized skills.